 Nikki Haley - US Ambassador to the UN

-In the Republican primaries, South Carolina Governor Nikki Haley first backed Florida Senator Marco Rubio and later Texas Senator Ted Cruz before she finally threw her support behind Mr Trump.
+In the Republican primaries, Nikki Haley, then the governor of South Carolina, first backed Florida Senator Marco Rubio and later Texas Senator Ted Cruz before she finally threw her support behind Mr Trump.

 She was highly critical of Mr Trump's proposal to ban Muslim immigrants, calling it "un-American", and also of his refusal to release tax records.

-Announcing her as the first woman chosen for his cabinet, the president-elect called her "a proven dealmaker" who will be "a great leader representing us on the world stage".
+Announcing her as the first woman chosen for his cabinet, Mr Trump called her "a proven dealmaker" who will be "a great leader representing us on the world stage".

-The 44-year-old daughter of Indian immigrants is the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial tensions.
+The daughter of Indian immigrants, Mrs Haley was the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial tensions.

 As the youngest governor in the US and only the second Indian-American to serve at the helm of a US state, she has been characterised as a rising star within the Republican Party.

 Before becoming the state's chief executive, she served six years as a member of the state's House of Representatives.